aarnoux/SamReader/README.txt

 - Verifying the integrity of the files given as arguments.
 - Reads that are unmapped are not taken into account for the calculations.
 - Calculations for the percentages of mutations are based on the CIGAR field.
+- Mutation list is only available with the '-o' or '-t -o' options.

 **** EXECUTION ****